Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Supplementary material

-The selection probability in Theorem \ref{correction:factor:cond} is calculated over the region $\{(b, w): \text{sign}(w) = s_E\}$, which is convex but not compact.
-Yet, the approximate posterior obtained by appending a prior to the conditional likelihood and plugging in the bound in Proposition \ref{approx:posterior_2} works well under the assumption that we can consider a large enough compact subset $K'$ of the region: $ \{(b, w): \text{sign}(w) = s_E\}$ for all $\beta_{\bar{E}}$ in a bounded set of probability close to $1$ under $\pi(\cdot)$.
-Rigorous asymptotic justification of the approximate selection-aware posterior is based on consistency guarantees aligned along the moderate deviations scale in \citep{panigrahi2019approximate}; we refer interested readers to this previous work for more details on this topic.
+\end{proof} Notice, the selection probability in Theorem \ref{correction:factor:cond} is calculated over the region $\{(b, w): \text{sign}(w) = s_E\}$, which is convex but not compact.
+We remark however that the approximate posterior obtained by appending a prior to the conditional likelihood and plugging in the bound in Proposition \ref{approx:posterior_2} works well under a large enough compact subset $K'$ of the selection region, for all $\Beta_{\bar{E}} $, in a bounded set of probability close to $1$ under $\pi(\cdot)$.
+Rigorous asymptotic justification of the approximate selection-aware posterior is based on consistency guarantees aligned along the moderate deviations scale in \citep{panigrahi2019approximate}; we refer interested readers to this previous work for the asymptotic guarantees behind the Laplace-type approximation.